 And while colleges like Nova Southeastern and Cal Poly may not ring any bells, they’ve produced some serious big league talent.

 Here is a breakdown of Division 2 players who made it to Major League Baseball – now and throughout history.

 J.D.
 Martinez – OF, Nova Southeastern

-Martinez was the first NSU player to reach the MLB level and blazed the trail for future players (some of whom are on this list).
+Martinez became the first NSU player to reach the MLB level and blazed the trail for other Shark alums (who are also on this list).

 Joe Ryan – RHP, Cal State Stanislaus

 In 2018, Joe Ryan transferred from Division 1 Cal State Northridge to Division 2 Cal State Stanislaus – a four and a half mile drive north.
 The 6’2″ righty posted a 1.65 ERA as a senior before the Rays grabbed him in the seventh round of the draft.

 Several years later, after working his way through the minors, Ryan went to Minnesota as part of the Rays’ deadline deal for Nelson Cruz.
 In his first full season for the Twins, the D2 alum delivered on his promise as a front-end starter.